marcdotson/data-5600/notes/notes.md

 ### Principal Components Regression

+- Discussed the possibility of p \> n

 - Dimension reduction as opposed to variable selection and regularization

 - Ridge regression is a “soft” version of PCR (see PML p.
 379-380)

 - PCA on its own and then PCA as part of PCR

 ## Week 13